 Mooncoin Branch – Friday

-The following is a description of the main characteristics of the account and payment services on the account:
+The following is a description of the main characteristics of the accounts and payment services on the accounts:

-- Acceptance of funds transferred into a members account by standing order. ·
+- Acceptance of funds transferred into a members account by direct debit or standing order.

-- Transferring funds out of a members account on foot of a direct debit. ·
+- Transferring funds out of a members account on foot of a direct debit or standing order.

 - One off electronic transfers of funds in and out of the members account.